lutinmaviou/lutinmaviou/README.md

 ![GHstats](https://github-readme-stats.vercel.app/api?username=lutinmaviou)

-J'ai découvert depuis peu l'importance de GitHub à commiter et être présent constamment, même pour des petits projets.

-_I recently discovered the importance of GitHub to commit and be present constantly, even for small projects._
+I recently discovered the importance of GitHub to commit and be present constantly, even for small and personnal projects.

 <br />
 <hr />